MiguelBorges1/MiguelBorges.github.io/README.md

 Here you'll find 4 sections:
 - About - who am I
 - Learning Journey - Where I'm heading to
-- Experience - What I do
+- Projects - How I'm getting there
-- Projects - What I'm currently working on
+- Experience - What I already do
 - Contacts - How to reach me

 Enjoy, and feel free to ask questions, I'll be glad to reply as-soon-as-possible.